 - Week 4: comfort “taking the human being as starting point”

-- Week 5: attractiveness “making personal taste plannable”, final test and webinar
+- Week 5: attractiveness “making personal taste plannable” and final test

 This course was developed by DTV Capacity Building with contributions from Breda University of Applied Sciences.
 The course is part of Dutch Cycling Embassy’s envelop of ‘Learn’ activities (DCE Learn).
 DCE Learn brings about the best learning offers about Dutch Cycling.